 (B) All medications must be ordered orally or in writing by a health care professional acting within the scope of his or her practice.
 Oral orders may be taken only by a licensed nurse, a pharmacist, physician assistant, or physician, and must be immediately transcribed and signed by the individual taking the order.
 Oral orders must be signed by the health care professional who ordered the medication within seven working days after issuing the order.

-(C) The facility, with input from the consultant pharmacist and a health care professional acting within the scope of his or her practice, must develop and implement procedures regarding automatic stop orders for medications.
+(C) A facility, with input from the consultant pharmacist and a health care professional acting within the scope of his or her practice, must develop and implement procedures regarding automatic stop orders for medications.
 These procedures must be utilized when the order for a medication does not specify the number of doses to be given or the time for discontinuance or re-order.

 (6) Specialized nutrition support (delivery of parenteral nutrients and enteral feedings by nasogastric, gastrostomy, or jejunostomy tubes) must be given: